Changing Perspective: From Enforced to Voluntary Tax Compliance

 This learning initiative has been designed for mid to senior level tax officials who are involved and/or have experience with the compliance risk management, risk analysis, supervision, control and/or audit functions within their administrations.

 Participants are expected to take an active part in the event’s activities.
 The success of the learning initiative is directly dependent on the participants’ active engagement in the discussions and group work.
-In view of the interactive nature of the event, it will be helpful if participants have a good command of the English language as there are no interpretation services planned, other than possible interpretation (into Serbo-Croatian) on the day when risk models will be discussed.
+In view of the interactive nature of the event, it will be helpful if participants have a good command of the English language as there are no interpretation services planned.

 Norman Gillanders, CEF Associate Fellow